Applying Scientific and

 Expert Witness Court Testimony

-Clearly written reports help make it clear how defects at a site contributed to an accident and injury.
+Clearly written reports help make it clear how defects and hazards at a site contributed to an accident and injury.
 Clearly written accurate reports can help you settle a case and avoid the time and expense of a trial.

-Contact Heimer Engineering 24/7
+Contact Heimer Engineering℠

-We are happy to help you.
-To set up an appointment for a pre-purchase inspection, or to find out about Engineering services or expert court testimony, click below for a contact form, send us an email, text us at 6602 0091 55, or call 800.605.1500.
+To set up an appointment for a pre-purchase inspection or to find out about Engineering services or expert court testimony email Info@heimer.com, text 888.769.6910, or call 646.757.4500.
 If no staff member is in the office, leave a message.
-Remember to ask about a web discount.

-Heimer Engineering serves the Metro New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).
+Heimer Engineering℠ serve the Greater New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).

-In the event of a life-threatening emergency (fire, building in danger of collapse, facade with loose bricks, debris falling from a building, gas leak, etc.) do not call Heimer Engineering.
-If there is a life-threatening emergency or other hazardous condition, call 911.
-Emergency situations need to be handled immediately by first-responders who can evacuate buildings, have utilities shut off, and take other steps necessary to preserve life.
+In the event of a life-threatening emergency call 911.
+Emergency situations need to be handled by first-responders who can evacuate buildings, shut utilities off, and take other steps necessary to preserve life.

 Translate This Webpage